 “Hi, Prince?
 It’s Warner Brothers.
 You know, the record company that signed you as an unproven teenage musician over ten years ago?
 The record company that pulled your already pressed record from distribution channels last year when you decided it was evil?
-The record company that really needs a commercial success from you after your last album, Lovesexy, failed to capitalize off the critical momentum you gained from Sign O’ the Times?
-The record company that helped pay for your amazingly elaborate, yet wildly expensive, Lovesexy tour?
+The record company that really needs a commercial success from you after your previous album, Lovesexy, failed to capitalize on the critical momentum you gained from Sign O’ the Times?
+The record company that helped pay for your amazingly elaborate yet wildly expensive, Lovesexy tour?
 We sort of need you to record the soundtrack to this upcoming reboot of the Batman franchise we’re releasing.
 Oh, you like Batman?
 That’s great!
-The director will be the guy who made the Pee Wee Herman movie a couple years ago and it will star the guy from Mr. Mom as Batman.
-I’m sensing some concern Prince….are you still up for it?
+The director will be the guy who made the Pee-Wee Herman movie a couple of years ago, and it will star the guy from Mr. Mom as Batman.
+I’m sensing some concern, Prince.
+Are you still up for it?
 Please?

-Two of the other original compositions created specifically for the Batman movie, Partyman and Trust, were also heavily featured in the film itself.
-Partyman, also the second single released, was featured during the scene where the Joker (Jack Nicholson) and his henchmen deface multiple works of art in a Gotham museum.
-Trust, is also used for a key scene involving the Joker (the Joker is apparently a huge Prince fan) as he literally parades down a busy Gotham City street tossing money in the air to expose the greed and corruption of the city’s inhabitants while plotting to kill them all.
+Two other original compositions explicitly created for the Batman movie, “Partyman,” and “Trust,” were also heavily featured in the film.
+“Partyman,” also the second single released, was featured during the scene where the Joker (Jack Nicholson) and his henchmen deface multiple works of art in a Gotham museum.
+“Trust” is also used for a critical scene involving the Joker (the Joker is apparently a huge Prince fan) as he parades down a busy Gotham City street tossing money in the air to expose the greed and corruption of the city’s inhabitants while plotting to kill them all.
 Thankfully, these two upbeat tracks are two of the best on the album and well represent the quality this project had to offer.
 As the Joker so eloquently stated in the film, “Hubba-hubba-hubba.
 Who do you trust?”
-Prince to make a great record, that’s who!
+Prince to make an excellent record, that’s who!

-On the back end of the album’s bookend highlights are Scandalous and the previously mentioned Batdance.
-Unlike Batdance, which is chock full of film dialogue samples that permanently attach this creative song to what is now a nearly 30 year old movie, Scandalous is a complete stand-alone track.
-With zero references to the Joker, Batman, Vicki Vale or Gotham City in the lyrics, it is clear this was one of the songs Prince had already written and then chose to use for this project after the fact.
-Scandalous can be heard during the film’s end credits but considering that it doesn’t begin playing until one of Danny Elfman’s compositions ends halfway through the credit sequence, means that many film goers were already out of the theater by this time and have no connection between the song and the film.
+On the back end of the album’s bookend highlights are “Scandalous” and the previously mentioned “Batdance.”
+Unlike “Batdance,” which is chock full of film dialogue samples that permanently attach this creative song to what is now a 30-year-old movie, “Scandalous” is a complete stand-alone track.
+With zero references to the Joker, Batman, Vicki Vale, or Gotham City in the lyrics, it is clear this was one of the songs Prince had already written and then chose to use for this project after the fact.
+“Scandalous” is heard during the film’s end credits, but it doesn’t begin playing until one of Danny Elfman’s compositions ends halfway through the credit sequence.
+This means many filmgoers were already out of the theater by then and had no connection between “Scandalous” and the film.

 Memory Bank Withdrawal

-By the time of Batman’s release, I was still a big Prince fan but no longer to the extreme levels that I was during the 1999 / Purple Rain / Around the World In a Day era.
-I remember seeing the Batman movie in the theater that summer (who didn’t?) and I knew going into it that Prince was involved in creating music for the film.
-I remember liking Batdance while others found it odd and a bit off-putting.
-Since I was also listening to hip-hop at the time, including sample-heavy offerings from artists like Public Enemy, Beastie Boys, and LL Cool J, Batdance simply felt like a pop music extension of that aesthetic.
+By the time of Batman’s release, I was still a big Prince fan but no longer to the extreme levels I was during the 1999 / Purple Rain / Around the World In a Day era.
+I remember seeing the Batman movie in the theater that summer (who didn’t?), and I knew going into it that Prince was involved in creating music for the film.
+I remember liking “Batdance” while others found it odd and a bit off-putting.
+Since I was also listening to hip-hop at the time, including sample-heavy offerings from artists like Public Enemy, Beastie Boys, and LL Cool J, “Batdance” felt like a pop music extension of that aesthetic.
 For me, it always was and always will be a winner of a song.
-I can see how introducing new Prince listeners to Batdance may be a bad idea and I can understand how it may be difficult for anyone who didn’t have memories of the song and the movie together may have a hard time connecting to this track, but for me, it’s a peanut butter and chocolate combination.
+Due to it’s strange execution, I can see how introducing new Prince listeners to “Batdance” may be a bad idea.
+I can also understand how it may be difficult for anyone who didn’t have memories of the song and the movie together may have a hard time connecting to this track.
+Still, for me, it’s a peanut butter and chocolate combination.
 Prince and this particular Batman movie will be forever intertwined in my mind.
 Oh yeah, the music video is equally bonkers and amazing.
-Thanks to the Prince estate and Youtube, all of these old Prince videos are finally available in HD quality!
+Thanks to the Prince estate and YouTube, these old Prince videos are finally available in HD quality!

 My order of preference of Batman tracks from most favorite to least favorite with personal ratings next to them.